hypothesis/h/docs/index.rst

 https://hypothes.is/ website, including the web annotations API at https://hypothes.is/api/.
-The `Hypothesis client <https://github.com/hypothesis/client>`_ is a browser-based annotator that is a client for the web service's API, see `the client's own documentation site <https://h.readthedocs.io/projects/client/>`_ for docs about the client.
+The `Hypothesis client <https://github.com/hypothesis/client>`_ is a browser-based annotator that is a client for h's API, see `the client's own documentation site <https://h.readthedocs.io/projects/client/>`_ for docs about the client.

 This documentation is for:

-* Developers working with data stored in the Hypothesis service.
+* Developers working with data stored in h
-* Contributors to the Hypothesis service and client.
+* Contributors to h

 Contents
 --------